maple-labs/maple-core/docs/StakeLocker.md

 ### `constructor(address _stakeAsset, address _liquidityAsset, address _owner)`
 No description

-### `setWhitelist(address user, bool status)`
+### `setAllowlist(address user, bool status)`
-Update user status on the whitelist.
+Update user status on the allowlist.
 Only Pool owner can call this.
         @param user   The address to set status for.
-        @param status The status of user on whitelist.
+        @param status The status of user on allowlist.

 ### `pull(address dst, uint256 amt)`
 Transfers amt of stakeAsset to dst.